-During the 2020-2021 school year, all districts in the province of Ontario have been required to offer both in-person learning and virtual learning options.
+For the 2022-2023 school year, the OCDSB has continued to offer both in-person and virtual learning opportunities.
 The overview of related information can be found in Policy/Program Memorandum No. 164.
-Beginning in September 2020, OCDSB special education learners in the regular classroom were offered either in-person learning, or the option of attending one of the Ottawa-Carleton Virtual (OCV) campuses.
-Individualized support was provided to special needs students in their respective setting and based on their Individualized Education Plan.
-Students in a specialized program class were offered the option of attending in-person or remotely in a blended model.
-The classroom team for each specialized program class worked collaboratively with parents / guardians via a variety of platforms to support each individual student's needs.
+OCDSB special education learners in the regular classroom were offered either in-person learning, or the option of attending the Ottawa-Carleton Virtual (OCV) school.
+Individualized support was provided to special needs students in their respective setting and based on their IEP.
+Specialized program classes were only offered in person in the 2022-2023 school year.